fredwu/datamappify/README.md

 - after_save
 - after_destroy

 Callbacks are defined in repositories, and they have access to the entity.
-Example:
+For example:

 ```ruby
 class UserRepository